stebix/woodnet/readme.md

 Usually, the transformations applied to the validation data elements differ from the training data transformations.
 Firstly, we have to compute features like mean and standard deviation differently for every subset to avoid premature feature engineering.
 Secondly, the generation of synthetic data via augmentation is a beneficial procedure applied in the training phase.
 However, in the validation phase usually unaugmented data is utilized.

+## Custom Models

+If we want to utilize models not currently implemented in the package, we can inject the custom model implementations via two approaches.
+The first approach is to directly modify the two core model files, e.g. `woodnet.models.planar` or `woodnet.models.volumetric` such that they contain our new model implementation.
+This allows direct instantiation via the YAML-configuration file workflow.
+A drawback would be, that git merge conflicts might arise when pulling new updates from the remote repository.
+Also, poorer code structuring due to mixing of origins/concerns would be in effect.
+The second option works by copying your implementation file into the `woodnet.models` submodule of the full package.
+In practice, we can just put our custom model implementation inside a separate Python module (i.e. a `/py` file).
+> [!IMPORTANT]
+>  The file should use an approriate name with the indication prefix `customcontrib_$DESIREDNAME.py`, where the prefix with the trailing underscore `customcontrib_` should matched exactly.
+Then, we can copy this module to the `woodnet.models` submodule and use the custom model via the YAML configuration file workflow.
+The custom model implementation modules are then collected via a filename matching scheme and are available for the name-based instantiation logic.
+Note that when we create models from the configuration, the first model class with a matching name is used.
+If we implement custom models with the same name as already implemented model, name shadowing may lead to errors.
+Thusly pick an unique model class name.

 ## Further Usage Ideas